Japanese minelayer Sarushima: Operational history

 On June 28, Sarushima escorted a convoy from Tokyo to Chichijima in the Bonin Islands.
-On the return voyage, the convoy was attacked by United States Navy (USN) carrier-based aircraft, which sunk all of the ships in the convoy, including Sarushima at position 12°15′N 121°00′E. Sarushima was removed from the Navy List on September 10, 1944.
+On the return voyage, the convoy was attacked by United States Navy carrier-based aircraft, which sank all of the ships in the convoy, including Sarushima at position 12°15′N 121°00′E. Sarushima was removed from the Navy List on September 10, 1944.